 Bringing Up Girls

-Dr. James Dobson is a very well respected person in the Christian community.
-His book, Bringing Up Girls, is going to help you better walk through the stages of growing up as a young Christian woman in today’s world.
+Dr. James Dobson is a very well-respected person in the Christian community.
+His book, Bringing Up Girls, is going to help you be better prepared to walk with your daughter through the stages of growing up as a young Christian woman in today’s world.
 You’ll have the chance to have important conversations with your daughter as she experiences the changes of life and deals with the peer pressures around her.

 Raising a Daughter After God’s Own Heart